TheMulittle/waes-frontend-for-testers-automation-challenge/README.md

 * `mvn` executes the goals
 * `clean` is a built-in task that erases target folder and `verify` task executes the tests

+## Found defects

+A short report of is found [here](Front End Report.pdf)

+## Possible improvements

+* Define better restrictions for field lengths (such as: password should be at maximum X characters and at minimum Y)
+* Better date restriction like restricting invalid or future dates.

+## About the code and some assumptions

+* The pattern used for coding was the PO (Page Object) pattern which makes strong sense when it comes for UI testing.
+* The Fluent pattern also was used.
+It tends to shorten the amount of code written and make the code clearer when many operations need to be performed in more complex steps
+* I assumed that I could not use API calls in the front end testing, so all the data setup is done in execution time